-The U.S. Department of Education selects random applications for verification.
+The U.S. Department of Education uses a risk model to determine which FAFSAs will be selected for verification and which data elements will be verified.

 If selected, students must provide an IRS Tax Return Transcript, verification worksheets and other requested supporting information.
-The Office of Financial Aid may also request additional documents if information submitted is inconsistent.
+The Office of Financial Aid reserves the right to additional documents to aid in the completion of the verification process.